mjhoffm2/ReactTrainingTutorial/Part-6-%2D-Setting-up-UI-with-.NET-Core-instead-of-Node.md

 }
 ```

-Again, make sure to correct the namespace since you probably didn't name your project 'test2'.
+Again, make sure to correct the namespace since you probably didn't name your project 'React Demo'.

 Finally, we need to hook up this controller to our HTTP request pipeline.
 We will do this by adding the MVC middleware at the end of our request pipeline in the `Configure` method of our `Startup.cs` class.